 One of the interesting aspects of lightning that has been well documented by the analysis of high-speed video recordings is the difference in behavior between the positive and negative ends of the bidirectional lightning leader during its development and propagation.
 Before we explain the different type of lightning flashes, we will first explore these leader behavioral differences as they result in identifiably unique aspects of flashes.

 I personally find that positive leaders are the most fascinating to observe.
 A bright non-branched positive leader will meander for long distances in a seemingly curious explorative state.
+The speed of a bright non-branched positive leader tends to be similar to that of negative leaders, about 300 km/s.
 Below is an example of a non-branched positive leader that connects with ground causing a return stroke.
 The first video shows the leader filmed at 100,000 images per second (ips) and the second shows the same leader filmed at 10,000 ips.

-Now that we understand recoil leaders, let’s look at some examples of positive leaders that branch and observe the recoil leader development that results.
+Now that we have defined recoil leaders, let’s look at some examples of positive leaders that branch and observe the recoil leader development that results.

-The following is a positive ground flash from the vault of a severe thunderstorm.
+The following is a positive ground flash from the vault region of a severe thunderstorm.
 The video recorded at 7,200 ips shows the highly branched and weakly visible positive leaders as the proceed downward toward the ground.
 You will notice that just prior to the connection with ground, the positive leader brightens and no longer produces recoil leaders.
-A time-integrated still image of the flash is shown after the video.
+A time-integrated video “still image” of the flash is shown after the video.

 The following video shows positive leader associated with a cloud flash recorded at 1,000 ips.
-Three separate positive leaders develop and propagate from the right to left.
+Three separate main positive leader branches develop and propagate from the right to left.
 The upper positive leader is highly branched, weakly luminous and produces many recoil leaders.
-The middle branch is brighter, less branches and only produces a few recoil leaders.
-The lower branch is bright and does not produce recoil leaders and meanders.
+The middle branch is brighter, branches less and only produces a few recoil leaders.
+The lower branch is bright and does not branch nor produce recoil leaders.
 A time-integrated still image follows the video.

 To summarize the unique characteristics of positive leaders: